AndreaPazienza/SE1-my_shelfie/README.md

 The application is distributed as two separate JAR files: one for the server and one for the client.

 1. Open a terminal on the machine that will act as the server.
-2. Run the server JAR: java `-jar MyShelfieServer.ja`.
+2. Run the server JAR: java `-jar MyShelfieServer.jar`.
 3. Enter the IP address where the server will be reachable on port 1068.
 4. On each client machine, open a terminal and run: java `-jar MyShelfieClient.jar`.
 5. Enter the server IP address to connect to the game.